-To complement the units on offer, the Year 9 and 10 English course embeds the explicit teaching of literacy skills through the Literacy Boost Program which focuses on spelling, punctuation, grammar and reading comprehension, with activities being completed on a weekly basis.
+To complement the units on offer, the Years 9 and 10 English course embeds the explicit teaching of literacy skills through the Literacy Boost Program which focuses on spelling, punctuation, grammar and reading comprehension, with activities being completed on a weekly basis.
 The emphasis of the Literacy Boost program is on students mastering their ability to apply their explicit literacy learning to their own writing.

 Assessment in English at St Margaret's Anglican Girls School allows for the collection of evidence of student learning over time to allow for an on-balance judgement about the quality of student achievement, as well as to assist students achieve success in their English studies through the provision of effective feedback, careful monitoring, and a balanced coverage of the English content descriptions outlined in the Australian Curriculum.
-Throughout the course, students will prepare a seminar presentation, a short story, a critical review, a persuasive speech and a novel chapter, along with two analytical essays.
+Throughout the course, students will prepare seminar presentations, short stories, a critical review, a persuasive speech and, along with two analytical essays.